fabfarm/fabfarmIncubator/README.md

 5. A battery backup system to ensure continuous operation during power outages.
 6. A user interface to change settings directly on the device without using a web server.
 7. Security improvements, such as password protection or authentication, for the web server.
+8. Manual controls: buttons to manually increase or decrease the temperature and humidity settings
+9.